Last Updated: February 3rd, 2026|23 mins

 Only moved crypto between your own wallets?

-Action: No tax event, but keep cost basis records for future disposals.
+Action: No tax event, but preserve cost basis + acquisition details so future disposals match your lots correctly.

 For readers outside the U.S.: local rules vary; treat this as U.S.-specific guidance.